-The American Sign Language Studies Program provides language training to people who wish to learn American Sign Language and work with the deaf.
-With a major in ASL you will be prepared for interpreting, teaching, and other careers working with people who are deaf and hard of hearing.
-When you graduate you will have earned an Advanced or higher on the Sign Language Proficiency Interview (SLPI) because you will be proficient in receptive and expressive ASL and knowledgeable about Deaf culture and history.
+A major in American Sign Language will be prepare you for interpreting, teaching, and other careers where communication with the deaf and hard of hearing are necessary.
+Upon graduation, you will have earned an advanced or higher on the Sign Language Proficiency Interview (SLPI) because you will be proficient in receptive and expressive ASL and knowledgeable about Deaf culture and history.